The Association

 • sale events for rare old and contemporary Luxembourg roses

-• sale of products associated with roses
+• sale of rose products

-• conferences held by rose (inter)national experts
+• conferences held by (inter)national rose experts

 • guided tours of remarkable gardens